tiff1002/ContentCreatorManager/README.md

 # ContentCreatorManager

-# Warning:

-# Work on the GUI may have broken the scripts.
-I have not tested them and I have not updated this readme apart from this warning.
-Further updates to come

 ## What Is This?

 This aims to be a tool for small content creators to manage and promote their content on as many platforms as possible.
 This tool should make it so that once set up a content creator has to do the same amount of or less work than managing one platform and still get their content everywhere and announced everywhere.